-This should go without saying but it’s surprising how sometimes it isn’t the case: the clearest action on a product page should be to buy that product (or add it to a cart/basket).
+This should go without saying but it’s surprising how this isn’t always done: the clearest action on a product page should be to buy that product (or add to basket).
 If you've got the user this far and interested, they shouldn't have to guess at how to give you their money.
+This page has one primary goal so help the user reach it.

-The action should be a button and it should stand out, ideally using a colour that is used sparingly elsewhere on the site.
-Don't blend it in, don't make the wording unclear, don't prioritise other actions on the page (like adding to a wish list).
-This page has one primary goal so help the user to reach it.
+The action should be a button and it should stand out, in a colour that is used sparingly elsewhere on the site.
+Don't blend it in, don't make the wording unclear, don't prioritise other actions on the page (like add to a wish list).
+It should be unmissable so it doesn't need to follow the user around the page.